Securing Your Home Network

 - Router: the device that organizes and directs traffic within your home.
 The router is what makes sure that the search engine you tried to access on your smartphone loads on your smartphone while the movie you just selected on your TV loads on your TV.
 These days most routers are actually dual router/modems called gateways.
 (Author’s note: I will be using the term “router” in this article because it is the word most people are already familiar with, but unless otherwise specified I am referring to the gateway.)

 - SSID: Service Set Identifier.
-You likely know this better as your "WiFi."
-It's the name you give to your network so people can select the right network, such as "Smith_Household" or "FBI Surveillance Van."
-(Personal note from the author: PLEASE stop using this one.
-It's not original or clever, I see at literally every apartment complex I go to.)
+You likely know this better as your “WiFi.”
+It’s the name you give to your network so people can select the right network, such as “SmithHousehold” or “FBI Surveillance Van.”
+(Personal note from the author: _PLEASE stop using this one.
+It’s not original or clever, I see at literally every apartment complex I go to.)

 - WAN: Wide Area Network.
 This is the internet, everything outside your home.
 This includes things like your email, streaming services, and more.

 Picking a Router